Try Again Summary and Explanation

 CBSE Class 7 English (Elective) Unit 1 Learning Together Chapter 2- Try Again Summary, Explanation along with Difficult Word Meanings from Poorvi Book

-Eliza Cook
+Author Eliza Cook

 Related:

+Ans.
 The poem “Try Again” by Eliza Cook tells us about a Scottish king named Bruce, who was feeling very sad and discouraged.
 Even though he was a king and wore a crown, his heart was heavy because he had tried to do something important for his people many times, but kept failing.
 Feeling hopeless, he lay down and thought of giving up.
 Just then, he noticed a spider hanging by a very thin thread, trying to climb up to its web on the ceiling.
 The spider kept slipping and falling down, but it never gave up.
 Again and again, it tried to crawl up, even when it fell lower each time and seemed tired or dizzy.
 Still, the spider kept going, trying again and again until finally, on the ninth attempt, it succeeded and reached its home.
 Watching this, King Bruce felt inspired.
 He admired how the small spider didn’t give up, even when it failed many times.
 He thought, “If the spider can keep trying and succeed, why can’t I?”
 So, he gathered his courage, decided not to quit, and tried once more, and this time, he succeeded.
 The poem teaches us that even when we fail, we should not give up.
 Like the spider and King Bruce, we should keep trying again and again until we succeed.

-Theme of the Lesson Try Again
+Theme-based Questions of the Poem Try Again

-Try Again Lesson Explanation
+Try Again Poem Explanation

 Poem: